SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 Selenium-RC (Remote Control)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Selenium-RC allows the test
-automation developer to use a programming language for maximum flexibility and
-extensibility in developing test logic.
+In addition to Selenium-WebDriver, Selenium-RC also allows the QA engineer to use a programming language for developing test logic.
 For instance, if the application under
-test returns a result set, and if the automated test program needs to run tests
-on each element in the result set, the programming language's iteration support
-can be used to iterate through the result set, calling Selenium commands to run
-tests on each item.
+tests.
+An advantaget to using Sel-RC though, is that the browser can be run on a remote
+machine from where the tests are running.
+This allows the tests to run on
+remote virtual machines that support different browsers and runtime environments.

 Selenium-RC provides an API (Application Programming Interface)
-and library for each of its supported languages:
-HTML, Java, C#, Perl, PHP, Python, and Ruby.
+and for several supported languages including Java, C#, Perl, Python, Ruby and PHP.
 This ability to use Selenium-RC with a high-level programming language
 to develop test cases also allows the
 automated testing to use *continuous integration*, that is, to be integrated with